edk2-docs/Edk2SpecDCNs/BuildSpec/README.md

 ## Revision History

-1. Revision number must change when there is a change to the specification that includes new content.*
+> 1. Revision number must change when there is a change to the specification that includes new content.
-2. Changes considered bug fixes to the specification may use the same revision number, with an Errata tag.
-Errata tags are alpha characters.*
+> 2. Changes considered bug fixes to the specification may use the same revision number, with an Errata tag.
+Errata tags are alpha characters.

 | **Revision Number**  | **Description**  | **Date**   |